wix/stylable/docs/guides/reading-stylable-output.md

 ### Default Imports

-We can then see the intricacies of the differences between using [tag-selectors](../references/tag-selectors.md) and [class-selectors](../references/class-selectors.md).
-The scoping in the former is to the component itself, whereas in the latter it is attached to the local scope.
+Let's examine the differences between using [tag-selectors](../references/tag-selectors.md) and [class-selectors](../references/class-selectors.md) when importing a namespaced component.
+The tag selector is scoped to the component itself, whereas the class selector is scoped to the local stylesheet.

 ```css
 @namespace "DefaultImport";